 Josephs’ brother, Martin Gurzyński (b.
 1836–d.
 1926) and family arrived in New Zealand aboard the Fritz Reuter in 1875 and settled at Norsewood in the Hawkes Bay in the North Island.

-Johann (John) Andreas Gorinski died on 12 September 1880 at Greytown aged 11 and is buried at the Southern Cemetery in Dunedin.
+John Andreas Gorinski was born at Mieścin on 17 November 1868.
+He died on 12 September 1880 at Greytown aged 11 and is buried at the Southern Cemetery in Dunedin.

 Francisca Rosalia Gurzyńska who was two years old at the time, may have died on the journey out.